Last Updated on April 14, 2021 by Helga Dosa

 Speaking about the bread: the best one around it’s the one from Genzano.
 18 bakeries make it in the same town.
 It’s the DOC of the bread or ‘IGP’ – Indicazione Geografica Protetta – Protected Geographical Indication.

-This bread its exclusively made in a wood oven, called ‘Soccia’ and, in the old times, every time was taken freshly baked from the oven, was celebrated as a feast.
-This bread is distinguishes itself because of the natural yeast, which has to be refreshed every day with water and flour.
-To every 100 Kg., of flour, 2 Kg. of salt, 10/15 Kg. of natural yeast and 70 litres of water, have to be added.
+This bread is exclusively made in a wood oven, called ‘Soccia’ and, in the old times, every time was taken freshly baked from the oven, was celebrated as a feast.
+This bread is distinguished itself because of the natural yeast, which has to be refreshed every day with water and flour.
+To every 100 Kg., of flour, 2 Kg. of salt, 10/15 Kg. of natural yeast, and 70 litres of water, have to be added.
 It has to be roughly mixed for 20 to 30 minutes and the yeast has to grow for one hour.
 The bread is then laid out and shaped in different fashions, placed in wooden boxes, dusted with wheat then covered with hempen sheets and, allowed to grow further for another fifty minutes.
-Baking, its done with a wood oven, which lasts between 35 minutes and one hour.
+Baking, it’s done with a wood oven, which lasts between 35 minutes and one hour.
 One of the best, if not the best bread all around.

 – Michael Axel Mc Cain –